markusvoelter/chatGPTDemo/README.md

 ### News and Updates

+* 11 July: I have extended the system to also **generate tests**.
+[See this screenshot](doc/img/generatingtests.png) As I was suspecting, the tests are often wrong because ChatGPT can't "execute" the expressions it had generated earlier.
+It can syntactically predict expression structure, but not "understand" their semantics.
+  At least not when the semantics involve numeric calculations.
-* 11 July: After pusing my API key to github *again*, I have moved it to a file that is never committed.
+* 11 July: After pusing my API key to github *again*, I have moved it to **a file that is never committed**.
 See Setup section above.
-* 11 July: A few internal refactorings to make it easier to replace ChatGPT with other LLMs.
+* 11 July: A few internal **refactorings** to make it easier to replace ChatGPT with other LLMs.
-* 9 July: You can use a context menu action on the ChatGPT annotation to let ChatGPT explain the form.
+* 9 July: You can use a context menu action on the ChatGPT annotation to let ChatGPT **explain** the form.

 ## License